Ramneek82810/Banknote-Fraud-Detector/README.md

 - Clone the repository to your local machine.

--Install the required libraries from the requirements.txt.
+- Install the required libraries from the requirements.txt.

 -Execute the script to get the results and predictions.